Seteeri/Particle/README.md

 ## The Inspiration

+* Primary Inspirations:
+    * Blender - 3D, multi-domain dataset, flexible UI
+    * Emacs - consistency, extensibility, text and keyboard driven

+* Secondary Inspirations:
+    * Compiz - 3D desktop effects
+    * Uzbl/Conkeror - numbered links for navigation
+    * Unreal Blueprints - nodal system
+    * Minecraft - expressiveness
+    * EagleMode - example of a ZUI
+    * OpenDoc - early proprietary Apple attempt to create compound documents

+* Personal Influences:
+    * Gypsy by Larry Tesler
+    * The Humane Interface by Jeff Raskin - commands/transformers

-It was designed to address limitations I've personally encountered in the quest for a more efficient desktop; the main limitation being, confinement to the desktop/window metaphor and the staticness of widgets
+It was designed to address limitations I've personally encountered in the quest for a more efficient workflow; the main limitation being, confinement to the desktop/window metaphor and the staticness of widgets.

-Rather, I imagine developing a system the same way a Lisp program can be developed incrementally and molded to the abstraction of the user, or even similar to building environments in the sandbox game, Minecraft.

 With the growth of open-source, the new direction of Wayland, fragmentation of the desktop, and increasing computing resources, I